Book now !

 The former home of the Sade family

 Originally from Avignon, this family has been linked to Mazan since the 14th century.
-They settled in a large residence built in the 15th century near the parish church of Mazan, of which remains still exist today, including the Tour de Sade.
+They settled in a large house built in the 15th century near the parish church of Mazan, the remains of which still exist today, including the Tour de Sade.

-In August 1634, Jean Baptiste de Sade bought the house of Esprit de Boutin which was located on the current site of the Château.
-Although enlarged and modernized, this house was demolished at the beginning of the 18th century to make way for the current Château, designed by the Franque Brothers, architects.
+In August 1634, Jean Baptiste de Sade bought the house of Esprit de Boutin, which was located at the current site of the Château.
+Although it was enlarged and modernized, this house was demolished in the early 18th century to make way for the current Château, designed by the Franque Brothers, architects.

-In 1772, he began to organize numerous festivals and theatrical performances between May and October.
-He had a theatre built by the carpenter Bernus in the garden, where from 3 May 1772 a troupe of actors hired in Marseille would perform around twenty plays based on texts by authors such as Destouches, Regnard, Voltaire, Barthe, etc. The first theatre festival in France was born.
+In 1772, he organized many festivals and theatrical performances between May and October.
+He had a theater built by carpenter Bernus in the garden, where, from May 3, 1772, a troupe of actors hired from Marseille performed around twenty plays from authors such as Destouches, Regnard, Voltaire, and Barthélemy...
+The first theater festival in France was thus born.

-In 1774, the Marquis de Sade returned to Mazan after his escape from the fortress of Miolans to find refuge there.
+In 1774, the Marquis de Sade returned to Mazan after escaping from the fortress of Miolans, seeking refuge there.

-The Château was pillaged and devastated during the Revolution and was declared "unhouseable" in 1792.
-It remained in the patrimony of the de Sade family until 1854.
+The Château was looted and devastated during the Revolution and was declared "uninhabitable" in 1792.
+It remained in the Sade family's possession until 1854.

-In 1854, the Château de Mazan ceased to be the property of the Sade Family and was bought by Clothilde Deymier, wife of the Mayor of Mazan.
-The Château was bequeathed to the Mazan church factory in 1875.
-Ironically, a Christian school was then installed there.
+In 1854, the Château de Mazan ceased to be the property of the Sade family and was purchased by Clothilde Deymier, wife of the mayor of Mazan.
+The Château was bequeathed to the fabric of the church of Mazan in 1875.
+Ironically, a Christian school was then established there.

-From 1924, the Château became a hospice and then a retirement home until the end of the century.
-In 2001, it was sold to the Lhermie family who transformed the Château into a 3-star hotel.
+From 1924, the Château became a hospice and later a retirement home until the end of the century.
+In 2001, it was sold to the Lhermie family, who transformed the Château into a 3-star hotel.

 Since 2019 The major renovation

-Now, it is up to you to write the History of the Château de Mazan.
-Having become the charming hotel on Mont Ventoux that you know, the Château de Mazan continues to cross the ages and eras.
-Its history is written according to the passages of our visitors.
-Your excursions, your experiences, your stays and your trips, will continue to bring to life this Château on which time has no hold.
+From now on, it’s up to you to write the history of Château de Mazan.
+Now a charming hotel at the foot of Mont Ventoux, the Château de Mazan continues to span ages and eras.
+Its story is written through the visits of our guests.
+Your excursions, your experiences, your stays, and your journeys will continue to bring this Château to life, on which time has no hold.